 Spigen Logo

-Long-time tech hardware company amps up with Brand Referral Bonus and Amazon Attribution programs
+Tech hardware company amps up with the Brand Referral Bonus and Amazon Attribution

-"The Brand Referral Bonus and Amazon Attribution programs gave us new tools that helped us evaluate our performance and led to improved short-term and long-term marketing strategies."
+"The Brand Referral Bonus and Amazon Attribution . . . helped us evaluate our performance and led to improved short-term and long-term marketing strategies."

 Headshot image of Justin Ma